 Who is Pennsylvania One Call System, Inc., and What do we do?

-Pennsylvania One Call System, Inc. is a 39 year old nonprofit trade association whose purpose is to prevent damage to underground utilities.
+Pennsylvania One Call System, Inc. is a 43 year old privately funded non-profit corporation whose purpose is to prevent damage to underground utilities.
 In Pennsylvania, excavators who disturb the earth with powered equipment are required, by law, to notify companies who own underground lines of their intent to excavate before they dig.
 They notify the utilities through us.

 Excavators call us at least three business days before they intend to dig.
 Pennsylvania One Call System then contacts underground line owners near the dig site, and the owner of the underground line is responsible for ‘marking’ where their line(s) are located with colored paint or flags.
 This gives the excavator more awareness that underground lines are nearby during excavation.